about the Program

 Through a clinical research study funded by the National Institutes of Health, we are able to offer Alcohol Behavioral Couple Therapy_Military to services members who think they may drink too much and who have a spouse or partner willing to attend sessions with them.
 After a confidential and respectful evaluation, we will discuss with you whether you are eligible and if this clinical research program would be a good match for you to achieve your goals related to drinking and your relationship.
 If so, you would enroll in a program of 15 weekly outpatient sessions of ABCT_Military with your spouse/partner and a clinician with specialized training in addiction and in working with military families.
 This is not a group session – only you, your spouse/partner, and the clinician assigned to you will meet weekly at the University of Massachusetts Medical School offices in Worcester.
 Emphasis will be on learning skills to cope with alcohol and other life problems.

-To be a participant in our treatment research program, you will also be enrolled in the Statewide Advocacy for Veterans’ Empowerment (SAVE) program, through the Massachusetts Department of Veterans' Services.
+To be a participant in our treatment research program, you were also enrolled in the Statewide Advocacy for Veterans’ Empowerment (SAVE) program, through the Massachusetts Department of Veterans' Services.
 SAVE services range from referrals to VA services, telephone contact, crisis intervention, to home visits and transportation to providers if necessary.
-You may choose to use as many or as few of the SAVE services that are offered to you and your family.

 WHAT IS NECESSARY TO BE ELIGIBLE